 Explorers is for children aged 3 to 9.
-They meet in the Abbey Hall Lounge on Sunday mornings.
+They meet in the Abbey Hall Lounge on Sunday mornings, after joining with the congregation at 10.30.
 The aim of the group is to learn Bible Stories and the basis of Christian living while having fun.

 On Palm Sunday, the congregation had a treat.
 Puppeteers Callum, Georgia, Hannah and Warren with donkey ‘Cecil’ and sheep ‘Ma-a-avis’ gave us a different perspective on the traditional story and left us with the message, ‘Be sure to carry Jesus with you as you go about’.